Convergence of a Distributed Least Squares: Problem Formulation

-Note that in the above distributed LS, the computation complexity of each sensor is $O(m^{3})$.
-Moreover, every sensor needs to communicate a total of $(m^{2}+3m)/2$ scalars to its neighboring nodes, and to store a total of $2m^{2}+5m+n+2$ scalars locally at each time instant $k$.
-The algorithm is going to be time-consuming when $m$ is very large, and the covariance intersection fusion rule would only be beneficial when the number of the parameters is manageable locally.
-Note that if the matrix $\bar{P}_{k,i}$ degenerates to a scalar, for examples, in stochastic gradient-base \cite{Chen1991} and LMS-based \cite{Widerow1985, Solo1995, Guo1994, Guo1995} distributed estimation algorithms, the communication complexity will be reduced.
+\begin{rem} When $\mathcal{A}=I_{n}$, the distributed LS will degenerate to the classical LS at any sensor $i$.
+Note that for stochastic gradient-based \cite{Chen1991} and LMS-based \cite{Guo} distributed estimation algorithms, the communication complexity may be reduced.
 However, for those algorithms, the estimation error either converges slowly to zero or does not converge to zero at all.
 Therefore, there is a tradeoff between the complexity and the convergence rate of the distributed estimation algorithms.
 Moreover, the convergence rate would be ``optimal'' when $\bar{P}_{k,i}$ is chosen to be the form in the paper.
-Furthermore, some existing methods can be used to reduce the communication complexity and to make the algorithm suitable for higher dimensional signals, for examples, event-driven methods \cite{Zhong2010}, partial diffusion methods \cite{Vah2018, Ara2014, Vah2017}, and compressed methods \cite{Xie2019} and so on.
+Furthermore, some existing methods may be used to reduce the communication complexity and to make the algorithm suitable for higher dimensional signals, for examples, event-driven methods \cite{Zhong2010}, partial diffusion methods \cite{Ara2014, Vah2017}, and compressed methods \cite{Xie2020} and so on. \end{rem}